-Construction buoyage will be deployed at least four weeks prior to construction commencing and will remain in place until the operational marking requirements have been inspected and passed by NLB.
+Construction buoyage was deployed prior to construction commencing and will remain in place until the operational marking requirements have been inspected and passed by NLB.

-Figure 6.1 presents the proposed layout of the construction buoyage.
+Figure 6.1 presents the layout of the construction buoyage.
 Buoys have been placed so as to avoid existing cables and the Moray East export cable route located to the south of the development area.